-- @condition must be Equals - @apply condition must be ANY
+- @condition must be Equals - @apply\condition must be ANY

-Managing the User-defined Match List
+Managing the User-defined Suspicious Objects List

-- Go to Virtual Analyzer > Suspicious Objects, and click on the User-defined Match List tab.
+- 1. Go to Virtual Analyzer > Suspicious Objects, and click the User-defined Suspicious Objects tab.

 - 2. To specify a single object:

 - a.
 Click Add.